Fundamental Movement Skills

 About the facilitator; Catharine Edwards:

-Catharine is PacificSport VI’s Program Coordinator and has worked with the organization for over 15 years.
+Catharine is PacificSport VI’s General Manager and has worked with the organization for over 15 years.
 She champions Physical Literacy Training and Development for Teachers, Coaches, and Recreation Professionals, and has been involved with coaching for the majority of her life.
 Catharine also oversees PacificSport VI’s Multi-Sport Programs for children aged 4-12, as well as the After School Programs offered in primary and intermediate schools across the district.

 After over 20 years of coaching in Ontario and New Brunswick, Catharine became the first Head Coach of the PacificSport Regional Synchro Swim Centre in Victoria.
 Catharine is a graduate of Physical and Health Education from Queen’s University, and is an NCCP Level 3 Coach.
 Her other coaching qualifications include NCCP Learning Facilitator Competition, Introduction Synchro Swim and High Five, Master Coach Developer in Synchro Swim, and Fundamental Movement Skills.